zgutterm/IBMThink2019/2-CamelREST/README.md

 ### Format the Aloha Service Response

 1. The endpoint now accepts a parameter at `/aloha`, but doesn't provide any kind of response.

 2. The `direct` component is a simple way to connect two routes synchronously.
+You can think of `direct` routes as similar to a method or sub-routine.
 In this instance, we can use this component to return our greeting.

-3. In the same `configure()` method below the `rest` route, add a route `from` "sayHello" and set the name of the route as `HelloREST`.
+3. In the same `configure()` method below the `rest` route, add a route `from("direct:sayHello")` and set the name of the route as `HelloREST`.

 ```java
 rest("/aloha")